ACMWM/acmwm.github.io/_pages/cypher.md

 If you want to be part of planning the hackathon for Spring 2022, join <a href="https://wmacm.slack.com/archives/C022HGWJSUW" target="_blank" rel="noopener noreferrer">`#cyphervii-planning`</a> on our Slack.

+Want to find out more about planning?
+Join our <a href="https://app.groupme.com/join_group/85274413/DP51Mlg5">GroupMe</a>!